 At sites that have a large number of K2 client installs to perform, manually running the client installer on each computer may be impractical.
 This document references some techniques, tools, and documentation that facilitates large scale deployment.

 Note: deployment of the K2 client on file servers (for the purpose of auditing only) is covered in the Server Audits document.

-Then to use GPO to set up a shutdown script that calls the customized installers with the -gpo option, e.g.:
+Use GPO to set up a startup or shutdown script that calls installers with necessary command line options, e.g.:

-You should only specify one of the first three options (-gpo, -new, -upg).
+You should only specify one of prior first three options (-gpo, -new, -upg).
 The following table might help understand these options: